rubik/rubik.github.io/content/post/overview-python-data-science.md

 Scrapy is my tool of choice when I have to scrape data and I have yet to encounter something that it cannot do.
-For example, you can plug [Splash](http://splash.readthedocs.io/en/stable/) to render Javascript, or [Crawlera](https://crawlera.com/) (paid service) to route requests through a pool of proxies, which are managed automatically.
+For example, you can plug [Splash](https://splash.readthedocs.io/en/stable/) to render Javascript, or [Smart Proxy Manager (formerly Crawlera)](https://www.zyte.com/smart-proxy-manager/) (paid service) to route requests through a pool of proxies, which are managed automatically.

 #### Stocktalk
 [Stocktalk](https://github.com/anfederico/Stocktalk) is a data collection